timescale/promscale/README.md

 * **Prometheus metric storage:** support for remote write, remote read, PromQL, metric metadata and exemplars.
 * **OpenTelemetry trace storage:** support for ingestion of traces through the OpenTelemetry Protocol (OTLP).
-Jaeger and Zipkin traces are supported via the OpenTelemetry Collector.
+* **Jaeger and Zipkin trace storage:** support for ingestion of traces through both Jaeger and OpenTelemetry Collector.
 * **Grafana integration:** query and visualize your metrics and traces using the PromQL, SQL and Jaeger datasources.
 * **Jaeger integration:** visualize traces in Jaeger by configuring Promscale as a Jaeger's GRPC